caoyukun0430/pm4py-ws/README.md

 And reach the URL http://localhost:5000/index.html

 ***
+## Trace clustering

 If you want to use our trace cluster interface in pm4pyws, other than following the commands above, make sure you also copy trace_cluster folder at `https://github.com/caoyukun0430/pm4py-source/tree/yukun_paper/trace_cluster` into your local environment path for pm4pyws.
 For example I put my `trace_cluster` folder under path `C:/Users/yukun/Anaconda3/envs/HIWI/Lib/`

+Moreover, the front-end source code can be founded in the submodule webapp2, which leads to `https://github.com/caoyukun0430/source/tree/dev-yukun`

 ## Demo screenshot

 Here is how our user intreface looks like:

 <img src="images/screenshot_frontend.png" alt="trace_cluster" width="800">

 We offer user to click into any nodes he/she is interested in ,and model based on this node will be shown automatically on the right side.
 And we offer users to select the cluster methods he/she is interested in and do pre-filtering if needed at the side bar.